surveysolutions/surveysolutions/README.md

 20.1 version
 - runs on .net core 3.1
 - requires chaning of configuraiton file from xml to ini format
+- version released prior to 2018 year cannot be upgraded directly.
+You will need to upgrade to 19.11 and then upgrade to 20.1

 [Release notes](https://github.com/surveysolutions/surveysolutions/wiki/Release-notes)